Approximate normal forms via Floquet-Bloch theory: Nehorosev stability for linear waves in quasiperiodic media: Approximate Bloch waves in the quasiperiodic setting

 \item For all $\kappa>0$, we have $|\Rc_R\cap B_\kappa|\le CR^{-1}|\partial B_\kappa|$. \item We can decompose $\Rc_R=\bigcup_{n=1}^\infty\Rc_R^n$, where $(\Rc_R^n)_n$ is an increasing sequence of open subsets of $\R^d$, such that for all $n$, \begin{itemize} \item $\Rc_R^n$ is a finite union of regular open sets; \item the condition~\eqref{eq:dioph} holds for all $k\in\R^d\setminus\Rc_R^n$ and $\xi\in\Z^M\setminus\{0\}$ with $|\xi|\le n$.\qedhere \end{itemize} \end{enumerate} \end{lem}

 (In the sequel, we conveniently write $\Rc_R^t:=\Rc_R^{\ceil{t}}$ for non-integer $t\ge 0$.)

-\begin{rems}\mbox{} \begin{enumerate}[$\bullet$] \item \emph{Diophantine condition~\eqref{eq:classical-Dioph2}:} Given $r_0>d-1$, the standard theory of Diophantine conditions ensures that for almost every $F\in\R^{d\times M}$ there exists $C_0>0$ (depending on $F,M,r_0$) such that~\eqref{eq:classical-Dioph2} holds. \item \emph{Property~(ii):} Two dual behaviors are included in property~(ii): on the one hand the density of the resonant set $\Rc_R$ decreases to $0$ as~$R\uparrow\infty$, and on the other hand for fixed $R$ the set $\R^d\setminus\Rc_R$ is extensive in the sense that the density of $\Rc_R$ in a ball $B_\kappa$ decreases to $0$ as $\kappa\uparrow\infty$. \item \emph{Periodic setting:} Let us argue that in the periodic setting (that is, (QP) with $M=d$ and $F=\Id$) the above lemma holds with $s_0=0$.
+\begin{rems}\mbox{} \begin{enumerate}[$\bullet$] \item \emph{Diophantine condition~\eqref{eq:classical-Dioph2}:} Given $r_0>d-1$, the standard theory of Diophantine conditions ensures that for almost every $F\in\R^{d\times M}$ there exists $C_0>0$ (depending on $F,M,r_0$) such that~\eqref{eq:classical-Dioph2} holds. \item \emph{Property~(ii):} Two dual behaviors are included in property~(ii): on the one hand the density of the resonant set $\Rc_R$ decreases to $0$ as~$R\uparrow\infty$, and on the other hand for fixed $R$ the set $\R^d\setminus\Rc_R$ is extensive in the sense that the density of $\Rc_R$ in a ball $B_\kappa$ decreases to $0$ as $\kappa\uparrow\infty$.
+As exploited in the proof of Corollary~\ref{th:main-quasi-tsp-2}, this duality precisely allows us to argue alternatively in the small disorder regime or at high frequencies. \item \emph{Periodic setting:} Let us argue that in the periodic setting (that is, (QP) with $M=d$ and $F=\Id$) the above lemma holds with $s_0=0$.
 More precisely, there exists a decreasing collection $(\Rc_R)_{R\ge1}$ of regular open subsets $\Rc_R\subset\R^d$ and there exists a constant $C>0$ such that the following hold for all $R\ge1$: \begin{enumerate}[(i')] \item For all $k\in\R^d\setminus\Rc_R$ and all $\xi\in\Z^M\setminus\{0\}$, we have

 \item For all $\kappa>0$, we have $|\Rc_R\cap B_\kappa|\le C_\kappa R^{-1}$.\footnote{Similarly as in Lemma~\ref{lem:dioph}, the factor $C_\kappa$ could be improved into $C|\partial B_\kappa|$ if we replace the RHS $R^{-1}$ in~\eqref{eq:dioph-per} by $R^{-1}|\xi|^{-s_0}$ with $s_0>d-1$.} \end{enumerate} This is obtained as a direct adaptation of the proof below, noting that the diffraction hyperplane $P_\xi=\{k'\in\R^d:|F\xi+k'|=|k'|\}$ does not intersect the ball $B_{\frac12|\xi|}$.\qedhere \end{enumerate} \end{rems}